Rishirajbal/Android_App_Teacher_Attendance/README.md

 ## About This Project

-This project demonstrates my ability to set up, configure, and manage a Flutter Android application structure, while maintaining an honest and straightforward workflow.
+This project reflects my practical approach — setting things up hands-on, learning new stacks step by step, and being transparent about my current skill set and goals.